Tor1surphY/TheArtOfReadableCodeNote/README.md

 The name `tmp` should be used only in cases when being short-lived and temporary is the most important fact about that variable.

-- Sometimes there are better iterator names than i, j, and k。
+- Sometimes there are better iterator names than i, j, and k.

 ```c++
 for(int i = 0; i < clubs.size(); i++)